RSE-102/Lecture-Material/03_packaging/pypi_slides.md

 - `disutils`: old and deprecated, to be phased out in Python 3.12.
 - `setuptools`: actively maintained packaging tool which is shipped with Python (built on top of `disutils`).
+- Many more options, but `setuptools` is lowest common denominator.

 ---

 ## setup.py - setup.cfg - pyproject.toml

 - Names of all these files are standardized.
-- `setup.py` is the interface to the command line.
+- `setup.py` is a script which uses `setuptools`.
 Needs to be at the root of the repository.
-- `setup.cfg` has metadata of all the options that can also be specified in `setup.py`.
+- `setup.cfg` is a config file which has metadata of all the options that can also be specified in `setup.py`.
-- `pyproject.toml` is similar to `setup.cfg` but has additionally the `build-system` table.
+- `pyproject.toml` has logic and metadata necessary to build and package.

 ---